 Walking in Familiar Footsteps

-In those four years of Priestley service in Crossgates, l prayed, listened, celebrated and supported many of the parish family over those years under a great and committed spiritual guidance and wisdom from Canon Tangney and with many great friends and neighbours I made while serving a great parish community, for which I will always be grateful for those years of foundation which I think prepared me in every way to take on a new responsibility of parish leadership being appointed as Priest in Charge/Parish Priest to Chickenley & Thornhill in Dewsbury in August of 1995.
+In those four years of Priestly service in Crossgates, l prayed, listened, celebrated and supported many of the parish family under a great and committed spiritual guidance and wisdom from Canon Tangney and with many great friends and neighbours I made while serving a great parish community.
+I will always be grateful for those years of foundation which, I think, prepared me in every way to take on a new responsibility of parish leadership, being appointed as Priest in Charge/Parish Priest to Chickenley & Thornhill in Dewsbury in August of 1995.

-And so began a new journey of faith discovery and Priestley service as a new destination meeting wonderful, generous, kind and faithful people to make up the Parish community which I served for four years.
-And so an opportunity came in 1999, where I was asked to take on a new responsibility yet again, and return to Leeds, this time to West Leeds to Priestley service and leadership once again to Bramley and later would be added Stanningley to care for and support the people of that Parish for 9 years once more meeting the ‘Salt of the Earth’ and sharing many a story of faith and of life in every moment being a moment of grace.
+And so began a new journey of faith, discovery and Priestly service, at a new destination, meeting wonderful, generous, kind and faithful people to make up the Parish community, which I served for four years.
+And so an opportunity came in 1999, where I was asked to take on a new responsibility yet again, and return to Leeds, this time to West Leeds, to Priestly service and leadership once again to Bramley (and later would be added Stanningley) to care for and support the people of that Parish for 9 years, once more meeting the ‘Salt of the Earth’ and sharing many a story of faith and of life in every moment being a moment of grace.

-And now I find myself having been lead back by a holy compass to walk in familiar footsteps in one sense in this area of East Leeds, but I am very aware of taking on a Priestley leadership to care for the Parish Family of this great patron named as Blessed John Henry Newman, encompassing St. Gregory’s, St. Theresa’s and Corpus Christi, a holy trinity of East Leeds together to support, befriend and pray for one another and to continue to show the greatest of care of service and example to one another as family, friend, neighbour and stranger in the example of Jesus.
+And now I find myself having been lead back by a holy compass to walk in familiar footsteps, in one sense, in this area of East Leeds, but I am very aware of taking on a Priestly leadership to care for the Parish Family of this great patron named as Blessed John Henry Newman, encompassing St. Gregory’s, St. Theresa’s and Corpus Christi, a holy trinity of East Leeds together, to support, befriend and pray for one another and to continue to show the greatest of care of service and example to one another as family, friend, neighbour and stranger in the example of Jesus.